WittyDimension/WittyDimension/README.md

 - 👋 Hi, I’m @WittyDimension
-- 👀 I’m interested in Electronics, ML, NLP programming, Chatbot, GUI development, Game Development and Website Development
+- 👀 I’m interested in Electronics, Controls, Machine Learning, NLP programming, Chatbot, GUI development, Game Development and Website Development.
+- :robot: I'm currently working on Electronics, PCB designing and Controls.
 - 🌱 I’m currently learning Web Development, Machine Learning.
 - 💞️ I’m looking to collaborate on Game Development and Chatbot Development.
-- 📫 You can reach me in Linkedin and Freelancer
+- 📫 You can reach me in Linkedin and Freelancer.

 <!---
 WittyDimension/WittyDimension is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.